kubedb/docs/docs/guides/mongodb/tls-ssl-encryption/tls-ssl-encryption.md

 `sslMode` is applicable for all kind of mongodb (i.e., `standalone`, `replicaset` and `sharding`), while `clusterAuthMode` provides [ClusterAuthMode](https://docs.mongodb.com/manual/reference/program/mongod/#cmdoption-mongod-clusterauthmode) for mongodb clusters (i.e., `replicaset` and `sharding`).

-When, SSLMode is anything other than `disabled`, kubedb will create a certificate secret where all the required certificates and given including `ca.cert`, `ca.key` and `client.pem`.
+When, SSLMode is anything other than `disabled`, kubedb will create a certificate secret where all the required certificates are given including `ca.cert`, `ca.key` and `client.pem`.

 The subject of `client.pem` certificate is added as `root` user in `$external` mongodb database.
-So, user can use this client certifica for `MONGODB-X509` `authenticationMechanism`.
+So, user can use this client certificate for `MONGODB-X509` `authenticationMechanism`.

 ## TLS/SSL encryption in MongoDB Standalone